abrarmughal4480/videodesk-readme/resident-manual.md

 • **Starting a New Upload**: Click the "+ New Share Code" button on your dashboard

 ![Resident Dashboard](./resident-images/dashboard.png)
-*Resident Dashboard showing user profile and orange '+ New Share Code' button in top right corner along with bell notification icon*
+*Image 3: Resident Dashboard showing user profile and orange '+ New Share Code' button in top right corner along with bell notification icon*

 This will take you to the upload page

 • **Filling Out Property Information**:

-**Required Fields:**
-- First Name and Last Name
-- House Name/Number
-- Street/Road
-- City and County
-- Postcode (actual postcode without spaces)
-- Phone Number
-- Email Address

-**Optional Fields:**
-- Flat/Apartment/Room (if applicable)

 ![File Upload Page](./resident-images/upload-page.png)
-*File Upload Page, where residents fill out property information and upload their images and videos*
+*Image 4: File Upload Page, where residents fill out property information and upload their images and videos*

 • **Adding Media Files**: